cseeger-epages/restfool-api/README.md

 # Simple Restfool JSON API

-is a stupidly "foolish" and simple approach of implementing a JSON Restfull API library.
+is a stupidly "foolish" and simple approach of implementing a JSON Restful API library.

 ## Features
 - path routing using gorilla mux